Skip to main content

 Program eligibility requirements

 Students must earn a grade of S or C- or above in courses to be used to meet pre-requisites.
-College of Management (COM) students that major in Marketing cannot declare an Advertising Minor.
+College of Business and Management (CBM) students that major in Marketing cannot declare an Advertising Minor.

 Courses and Requirements